opengrep/opengrep/README.md

 </p>
 </br>

+### Welcome to Opengrep, a fork of Semgrep, under the LGPL 2.1 license

+This project is a fork of Semgrep, created by Semgrep Inc. Opengrep is not affiliated with or endorsed by Semgrep Inc.

+### Semgrep

 Semgrep is a fast, open-source, static analysis tool that searches code, finds bugs, and enforces secure guardrails and coding standards.
 Semgrep [supports 30+ languages](#language-support) and can run in an IDE, as a pre-commit check, and as part of CI/CD workflows.

 Semgrep is semantic grep for code.
 While running `grep "2"` would only match the exact string _2_, Semgrep would [match `x = 1; y = x + 1` when searching for _2_](https://semgrep.dev/playground/s/5rKgj).
 Semgrep rules look like the code you already write; no abstract syntax trees, regex wrestling, or painful DSLs.